OpenFn/docs/docs/deploy/options.md

    5. Determine if a **"zero-persistence"** cloud solution or a **locally deployed** solution is best for your ministry—with the data above run a cost-benefit analysis on both options.
-3. Engage with OpenFn.org or a certified parnter to **practice deployment**, migration, rollback, restart, backup, etc.
+3. Engage with OpenFn.org or a certified partner to **practice deployment**, migration, rollback, restart, backup, etc.
 4. Using OpenFn’s portability tools, **run a cloned local version** of your cloud-hosted solution to assess the readiness of your local deployment.